 Step 1 – Determine Eligibility and Assess Potential Benefit

-Confirm your property qualifies: it must be income-producing (not a primary residence), placed in service after 1986, and have sufficient capitalized costs to justify the study cost.
+A property qualifies when it is income-producing (not a primary residence), placed in service after 1986, and has sufficient capitalized costs to justify the study cost.
 The industry standard minimum is typically $500,000 in depreciable basis (purchase price minus land value), though properties as low as $300,000 can justify studies in certain situations.

 Property types that generate the highest reclassification percentages include: